Updated on 2025-04-27

 - Install OpenStack using Kolla-Ansible 19.2.0.

-- Deploy some systems like Redmine, Gitea, Bitwarden.
+- Deploy key services like Redmine, Gitea, or Bitwarden.

 Inspiration